section-engineering-education/engineering-education/articles/machine-learning-model-deployments/index.md

 layout: engineering-education
 status: publish
 published: true
-slug: machine-learning-model-deployments
+url: /engineering-education/machine-learning-model-deployments/
 title: Deploying Machine learning Models into Production
-description: How to deploy your Machine learning model into production environment with the help of Django Framework - focus towards making an API of your machine learning model so that everyone can access your model.
+description: How to deploy your machine learning model into production environment with the help of Django Framework - focus towards making an API of your machine learning model so that everyone can access your model.
 author: priyank-kumar
-date: 2020-08-01T00:00:00-07:00
+date: 2020-09-17T00:00:00-07:00
 topics: []
 excerpt_separator: <!--more-->
 images: